Home / Wedding Info / Wedding Suppliers / Lake District Wedding Videographers

 When should we book our wedding videographer?

-For peak Lake District dates, enquire early once you have a venue and ceremony time — many videographers limit the number of weddings they take each season.
+For peak Lake District dates, enquire early once you have a venue and ceremony time.
+Many videographers only take a limited number of weddings each season.

 Do we get the ceremony and speeches in full?

-Ask how audio is captured (mics/recorders) and whether there are backups.
-Great sound is what makes films feel emotional and immersive.
+Ask how audio is captured and whether backup recorders are used.
+Good sound is a huge part of what makes a wedding film feel emotional, especially during vows and speeches.